 Because the cost model used by the board reflects a significant policy decision to allocate infrastructure costs to the entities that benefit from the board's tax administration system and because of the impacts caused by the application of the cost model, the State's policy makers should examine whether STJs should bear a percentage of the infrastructure costs associated with the board's administration of sales taxes.

 To ensure reasonable and equitable assessments to the STJs, the board should:

 - Stop charging the STJs for partial costs of administering the two statewide half-cent sales taxes;

 - Use workload factors that are based on workload studies;

-- Periodically update the workload factors it uses in the model
+- Periodically update the workload factors it uses in the model to calculate direct costs;

 - Allocate costs to individual STJs based on key indicators of workload, such as the number of permits and the number of returns, rather than proportion of revenue; and

 - Correct the minor errors we identified.